Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

 \subsection{Auxiliary practices of incident or vulnerability response}

-Bearing in mind that humans make mistakes~\cite{adkins2020building,isaca}, it is crucial to detect these issues at the early stages of SDLC to reduce the costs of correction of the mistakes~\cite{howard2006security}.
-However, mistakes in released software still may exist.
-Many methodologies use preliminary activities to be prepared to respond to vulnerabilities and incidents.
-Next, the auxiliary practices of incident or vulnerability response will be considered.
+In the realm of software development, where humans are prone to making mistakes~\cite{adkins2020building,isaca}, it becomes crucial to detect and address these issues early in the SDLC to minimize the costs associated with rectifying such mistakes~\cite{howard2006security}.
+However, in released software mistakes and vulnerabilities may still exist.
+To tackle this challenge, various methodologies, such as Microsoft SDL~\cite{microsoftsdl}, SAFECode~\cite{safecode2018}, CLASP~\cite{web:lang:stats}, NIST 800-218~\cite{nist218}, the methodology by Google~\cite{adkins2020building}, Cisco~\cite{cisco2021}, and Citrix~\cite{citrix2021} employ auxiliary practices for incident or vulnerability response.

-According to Microsoft SDL~\cite{microsoftsdl}, organizations should identify the security response center that includes people who are responsible for responding to externally discovered vulnerabilities and cooperating with security researchers who found the vulnerabilities.
-The response center informs the researcher about the status of the response and update process.
-It is important to mention that the relationship between the response team and the vulnerability researcher includes building relationships of confidence and trust.
-This helps to reduce customer exposure to vulnerabilities until the fix is released.
-The following techniques may be used to enforce the collaboration with the vulnerability researcher (1) simple communication in a human and personal way, (2) believing that the vulnerability researcher is not the enemy who just wants to criticize the product, (3) acknowledge the contribution of vulnerability researchers, (4) conduct partner programs, giving the vulnerability researchers early access to the software, (5) give the researchers the early access to update to test.
+Microsoft SDL~\cite{microsoftsdl} advocates for the establishment of a security response center within organizations.
+This center comprises individuals responsible for responding to externally discovered vulnerabilities and collaborating with security researchers who have uncovered these vulnerabilities.
+The response center maintains communication with the researchers, providing them with updates on the status of the response and update process.
+Building relationships of confidence and trust with vulnerability researchers is emphasized, as it helps to reduce customer exposure to vulnerabilities until a fix is released.
+Techniques such as simple and personal communication, recognizing the value of vulnerability researchers, conducting partner programs to provide early access for researchers, and granting them access to test updates, can all foster collaboration with vulnerability researchers.

-Similar to Microsoft, SAFECode~\cite{safecode2018} emphasizes that it is crucial to keep in contact with reporters with the latest status.
-Moreover, as soon as the fix of vulnerability is available, it should be communicated to customers.
-The communication process with customers and security researchers is described in CLASP~\cite{web:lang:stats} and NIST 800-218~\cite{nist218} as well.
-Cisco~\cite{cisco2021} and Citrix~\cite{citrix2021} have ``Product Security Incident Response Team (PSIRT) to communicate with customers.
+Similarly, SAFECode~\cite{safecode2018} emphasizes the importance of maintaining contact with reporters and promptly communicating the availability of vulnerability fixes to customers.
+The communication processes with customers and security researchers are also described in CLASP~\cite{web:lang:stats} and NIST 800-218~\cite{nist218}.
+Organizations like Cisco~\cite{cisco2021} and Citrix~\cite{citrix2021} have dedicated Product Security Incident Response Team (PSIRT) to handle communication with customers.